Harmonious loci of Poncelet triangles about the incircle and their degeneracies: An equilateral prompts degeneracies

-\begin{proposition} In $\Tt$, the Poncelet triangle $\It B_1 B_2$ is an isosceles, unique in the family (other than the equilateral), with base $B_1 B_2$, the chord of $\E$ tangent to the incircle at the stationary $X_{11}$. \end{proposition}
+\begin{proposition} In $\Tt$, the Poncelet triangle $\It B_1 B_2$ is isosceles, unique in the family (other than the equilateral triangle), with base $B_1 B_2$, the chord of $\E$ tangent to the incircle at the stationary Feuerbach's point $X_{11}$. \end{proposition}

-\begin{proof} The triangle is an isosceles since $\It,X_1,X_5$ are collinear.
-Poncelet closure implies that the base is tangent to the incircle at $X_{11}$, since the latter is on $X_1 X_5$ \cite{etc}.
+\begin{proof} The triangle is isosceles since $\It,X_1,X_5$ are collinear.
+Poncelet's theorem implies that the base is tangent to the incircle at Feuerbach's point $X_{11}$, since the latter is on $X_1 X_5$ \cite{etc}.
 We omit the expressions for $B_1$ and $B_2$ since they are rather long.
-To explain why the isosceles is unique, consider that $\L_2$ (see \cref{prop:locus-x2}) will pass through $X_1$ (at the equilateral configuration) and intersect $X_1 X_5$ at another single point $\It$, consistent with the fact that all triangle centers of an isosceles must lie on its axis of symmetry, see \cref{fig:isosceles-unique}. \end{proof}
+To explain why the isosceles triangle is unique, consider that $\L_2$ (see \cref{prop:locus-x2}) will pass through the incenter $X_1$ (at the equilateral configuration) and intersect $X_1 X_5$ at another single point $\It$, consistent with the fact that all triangle centers of an isosceles triangle must lie on its axis of symmetry, see \cref{fig:isosceles-unique}. \end{proof}

-\subsection{\torp{Line $L_{36}$}{Line L(36)}}
+\subsection{\torp{Line $\L_{36}$}{Line L(36)}}

 In \cref{prop:x36} we saw that $\L_{36}$ was a circle.
 Nevertheless, and referring to \cref{fig:einf-on-ctr} (left):

 \begin{proposition} Over $\Tt$, with $C=[x_c,y_c]$ on $\Et$, $\L_{36}$ degenerates to the line: